ebitezion/backend-framework/README.md

-# errandpay-service

 # @Author: Ebite Ogochukwu Zion
-# @Title: Team Lead, Spectrum MFB
 # @Date: August 1, 2023
-# @Purpose: This is a service Layer for Errand-pay API integration with our Core Banking Application.
+# @Purpose: This is a service Layer for GO API/Web integration with Application.

 ------------------
 # Summary Features